 To be penalty-free, the withdrawal has to be made after the statutory retirement age at the time of your first SRS contribution.
 For example, the statutory retirement age is currently 62 years.
 Hence you can withdraw the SRS monies any time after you turn 62 and no penalty will be imposed.

-For investments in life annuities, so long as you continue to receive your annuity payout from the insurance companies in perpetuity, 50% of the amount will be subject to tax.
+So long as you continue to receive your annuity payout from the insurance companies in perpetuity, 50% of the amount will be subject to tax.

 Withdrawal on death